Compare the Best Credit Cards (June 2025)

 Want to apply?
 Review the credit card in detail here (this link takes you to ASB's website)

-Our view: ASB offers the only 0% balance transfer deal, with six months available to clear the balance and improve your financial habits.
+Our view: ASB offers a 0% balance transfer deal, with six months available to clear the balance and improve your financial habits.
 After six months, the annual interest charge increases to 13.50%.
 You must request a balance transfer in the first 30 days to get the 0% interest period, and you can't transfer a balance from another ASB card.

 The deal: